amritlamsal123/developer_associate/more_info.md

   * Pause and resume objects uploads
   * Begin an upload before you know the final object size
   * You can upload a file as it is being created
+  * Note: parts of multi-part upload will not be completed until the "complete" request has been called which puts all the parts of the file together.
 #### Instance Metadata
   * Instance metadata is data about your instance that you can use to configure or manage the running instance.
   * Anyone who can access the instance can view its metadata.
 Therefore, you should take suitable precautions to protect sensitive data (such as long-lived encryption keys).
 You should not store sensitive data, such as passwords, as user data.